percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/virtual/download_ova.md

 ## Download OVA file from the UI

+To download an OVA file from the UI:
+{.power-number}

 1. Open a web browser.
 2. [Visit the PMM Server download page](https://www.percona.com/downloads).
 3. Choose a *Version* or use the default (the latest).